ceharvs/transplant2mongo/README.md

 make test-sample-data
 ```

-The makefile includes progress bars showing the number of files imported and the number of iterations per second.
-(With the sample data, these display may show [00:00<00:00, ?it/s], which does not indicate an error - there is just too little time to estimate the progress.)

 ### Create Database Using Real Data

 After verifying the installation using the test data, either modify the `UNOS_DATA` variable in the Makefile to point to the directory of actual STAR files or pass it as a variable, e.g.,